-If you have been following this blog for some time, then you will know that I only rely on measurable financial facts when considering equity investments.
-I ignore all subjective opinions and any and all future projections.
+If you have been following this blog for some time, then you will know that Dr. Stern only relies on measurable financial facts when considering equity investments.
+He ignores all subjective opinions and any and all future projections.

-This can sometimes lead to major differences in stock analysis, as I explained last week with the Temenos and Kudelski case study.
-Using their analysis, Finanz & Wirtschaft (F&W) recommended Temenos; while our computing processes showed better financial figures at Kudelski.
+This can sometimes lead to major differences in stock analysis, as he explained last week with the Temenos and Kudelski case study.
+Using their analysis, Finanz & Wirtschaft (FuW) recommended Temenos; while our computing processes showed better financial figures at Kudelski.

 Whenever experts, analysts or the financial press come to different conclusions than ours, it will be an interesting experiment for you.
 You can decide for yourself which opinion you think is right because nobody really knows exactly.